 Why do you keep updating Windows ?

-Windows being the operating system most used in the world, it is the victim of hackers who see in it a gigantic mass of users to attack and steal, by exploiting the security vulnerabilities of the system.
+Windows being the operating system most used in the world, it is the victim of a daily attacks.
 To protect us, Microsoft releases security patches through its Windows Update service as soon as a new threat is detected.

 This is why it is important to configure Windows Update correctly so that it installs security updates as quickly as possible.

 Cumulative updates (also called quality updates on Windows 10) are released on the second Tuesday of each month, this day being called Tuesday Patch.
 Each cumulative monthly update contains security and reliability fixes.